 - Answering the telephone and taking messages for staff and program participants

-- Describing the Next Step Program to interested callers, and
+- Showing the Next Step Program video to prospective participants

-- Assisting program new participants complete the Next Step Program registration form.
+- Assisting new participants to complete the Next Step Program registration

-FOCs commit to one morning a week, Monday – Friday from 8:45 am – 1 pm in our Northern Virginia, Southeast DC, Northwest DC, Perry School Center, or Episcopal Church of Our Saviour (Silver Spring) offices.
+FOCs commit to at least one morning a week, Monday – Friday from 8:45 am – 1 pm in our NOVA-Arlington, SE-Anacostia, Northwest DC, or Episcopal Church of Our Saviour (Silver Spring) offices.
+FOCs may also commit to shifts of 1 – 3 pm on Tuesdays and Thursdays at our NW DC and SE Anacostia locations

 FOCs Subs fill in when the regularly scheduled FOC cannot make it in.